ihlamury/rps-cv/README.md

 **Hand not detected?**
 - Ensure good lighting
-- Position your hand clearly in view
+- Position your hand clearly in view (1-2 feet from camera)
-- Keep your hand at a reasonable distance from the camera
+- Keep your hand at a reasonable distance

+**Gestures not recognized accurately?**
+- Make clear, distinct gestures
+- Keep fingers fully extended for paper
+- Curl all fingers tightly for rock
+- Extend only index and middle fingers for scissors
+- Check browser console (F12) for detection logs

 **Model loading slowly?**
 - The HandPose model (~12MB) downloads on first load
 - Subsequent visits will be faster due to browser caching

+## 🚀 Deployment

+Deployed on **GitHub Pages** for free hosting:

+1. Push code to GitHub
+2. Enable GitHub Pages in repository settings
+3. Deploy from `main` branch, root folder
+4. Site automatically updates on push (1-3 minutes)

 ## 📝 License